Clacton-on-Sea: Industry

-Prior to the foundation of Clacton-on-Sea the chief occupations in the area were farming and small-scale fishing.
-A steam-powered mill was built in 1867 to replace the local windmill, which was eventually demolished in 1918.
-Today the town's main industrial area is in the northeast of the town (Gorse Lane Industrial Estate and Oakwood Business Park) which contain a variety of businesses and light industrial units.

 Clacton Urban District Council had provided the town with electricity since the early twentieth century from Clacton power station.
 Upon nationalisation of the electricity industry in 1948 ownership passed to the British Electricity Authority and later to the Central Electricity Generating Board.
 Electricity connections to the national grid rendered the small 2.15 megawatt (MW) internal combustion engine power station redundant.
 It closed in 1966; in its final year of operation it delivered 796 MWh of electricity to the town.

 In 2013 Tendring District Council undertook significant work to develop a 10-year Economic Strategy for the district which includes Clacton on Sea.
 Now, half-way through this 10-year strategy, the approach has been refreshed to add a greater focus on the populations of Clacton and Jaywick Sands between 2020 and 2024, noting a decline in economic performance of these locations.
 The strategy focuses specifically on local participation within communities and addressing long term prosperity and also proposes bold action in Clacton town centre, recognising that its future is unlikely to be led by retail.
+In 2023, Clacton had the highest proportion within the UK of people classed as "economically inactive".

 Landmarks

 Clacton has comparatively few buildings of architectural interest.
-In addition to the surviving large seafront hotels there are:
+In addition to the surviving large seafront hotels, these are:

-St John's Church, Gt Clacton
+St John's Church, Great Clacton

-The parish church of St John, Gt.
-Clacton, is the oldest surviving building in the urban district, dating from the early decades of the 12th century, though considerably altered.
-A local legend that smugglers used a tunnel from the coast to the Ship Inn (16th century) opposite the church is discounted by historians.
-The pub is more than 1.5 km from the sea.
+The parish church of St John, Great Clacton, is the oldest surviving building in the town; it dates from the early decades of the 12th century, though considerably altered.
+In the late 16th century the vicar was Eleazer Knox (d.
+1591) son of John Knox and Marjory Bowes of Norham.
+A local legend that smugglers used a tunnel from the coast to the Ship Inn (16th century) opposite the church is discounted by historians; the pub is more than 1.5 km from the sea.
 The nearby Queens Head inn may be pre-1600.

 St James's Church

 A large (and actually unfinished) church of 1912-13 between Tower Road and Wash Lane, St James's is a rare southern building by Temple Moore, an architect chiefly associated with the North of England.
 Somewhat grim on the outside (as Pevsner noted in The Buildings of Essex), the interior is surprisingly light and spare, with different orders of arch on either side of the chancel giving an asymmetrical feel.
-The building is only a third of its intended size, and the original plans included a large tower at the West end.
-Ordered for Anglo-catholic worship, it is large, without pews and boasts an impressive reredos which finishes in a canopy at the East end.
+The building is only a third of its intended size; the original plans had included a large tower at the west end.
+Ordered for Anglo-Catholic worship, it is large, without pews, and boasts an impressive reredos which finishes in a canopy at the east end.